Swayam-Swapnila-Das7/project-python/Covid-19 Data Analysis/README.md

-Got it!
-Here's an updated version of the README with your specified libraries (`pandas`, `matplotlib`, `geopandas`) and data sourced from official government open-source data websites.

----

 # COVID-19 Data Analysis with Choropleth Map (Python)

 This Python project analyzes COVID-19 data sourced from official government open-source data websites and visualizes the results using choropleth maps.
 It aims to provide insights into the global spread of COVID-19 through interactive geographic visualizations.